-- Develop street light guidelines and light level goals that meet or exceed American National Standard Institute (ANSI)/Illuminating Engineering Society (IES) recommended best practices for roadway lighting. - 2.
-Work with Silicon Valley Power to expand LED Streetlight Retrofit Program to priority pedestrian zones not already covered in previous work.
+- Develop street light guidelines and light level goals that meet or exceed American National Standard Institute (ANSI)/Illuminating Engineering Society (IES) recommended best practices for roadway lighting. - Work with Silicon Valley Power to expand LED Streetlight Retrofit Program to priority pedestrian zones and other areas outside of these zones, as opportunity arises.

 Silicon Valley Power (SVP) is the City agency responsible for the installation and maintenance of Santa Clara's streetlights.
 In 2015, Silicon Valley Power completed the retrofit of existing high pressure sodium and mercury vapor streetlights in the southern part of the City with more efficient LED streetlights.
 In December 2017, SVP began the retrofit of the traffic safety lights at major intersections in this same area with more efficient LED lights.
-This area is covered under Section 1 in Map 10.
+This area is covered under Section 1 in Map 12.
 Following this, SVP retrofitted both the streetlights and traffic safety lights in Section 2 and Section 3 with more efficient LED streetlights.
 The work was complete in Spring 2018.